b.a. forma

 Embodied through stewardship.

-Every project is sited in a specific place with a specific ecology, history, and community.
-That context is a design constraint, not a backdrop.
+Every project site comes with design constraints.
+It is a specific place with a specific ecology, history, and community.
 Stewardship of site, neighborhood, and long-term ecological impact are documented obligations.

 Embodied through accountability.

-Material recommendations are made only when sourcing and labor conditions can be accounted for.
-Nothing is specified that cannot be traced.
+Nothing is specified or recommended that cannot be traced.
 Fair compensation, honest acknowledgment, and safe conditions for every collaborator, contractor, and fabricator are written into agreements.
 They are not assumed.

 Embodied through legibility.